Yan Su Ji

 - 01

-In a large bowl, massage the chicken chunks with the soy paste, rice wine, sugar, grated garlic, 1/2 teaspoon of five-spice, 1/4 teaspoon of white pepper, and the egg.
-Work the mixture vigorously with your hands until the liquids are entirely absorbed into the meat.
-Cover and refrigerate for at least 30 minutes, or up to overnight.
+In a large bowl, aggressively massage the chicken with the soy paste, rice wine, sugar, garlic, egg, 1/2 teaspoon of the five-spice powder, and 1/4 teaspoon of the white pepper until all liquid is absorbed.

 - 02